MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/overview.md

 ## Cloud-based management using Azure Arc

 Azure Arc-enabled servers enables you to manage your Windows and Linux physical servers and virtual machines hosted outside of Azure, on your corporate network, or other cloud provider.
 This management experience is designed to be consistent with how you manage native Azure virtual machines.
 This allows you to manage, govern, and secure your Windows Servers with services such as Azure Policy, Microsoft Defender for Cloud, Azure Monitor, Azure Update Management, and more.
+In combination with Azure Automanage you eliminate the need for discovery, enrollment, and configuration of Azure services that support server management best practices.

 | Details | Description |
 | --------------- | --------------- |